Adding Experiences

 This command should return a message containing the UUID of the created experience, and it should now be browsable through the ReSim app.

-The final flag enables you to specify any systems that this experience is compatible with.
+flag enables you to specify any systems that this experience is compatible with.
+You can specify multiple systems by providing multiple system names or IDs.

 Updating an experience

-You can add or remove a system from an experience if it's already been created like so:
+You can also add or remove individual systems from an experience:

 resim experiences add-system \